SabakiHQ/Sabaki/README.md

 * `npm run build:linux`
 * `npm run build:osx`

-The output folders will be on the same level as the Sabaki folder.
+The binaries will be in `Sabaki/bin/`.

 ## Third Party Libraries